Frankie Grande: 2014–2016

 In February 2014, Grande played Consuela Off-Broadway in a revival of the musical Pageant.
 In June of that year, he performed at DigiFest NYC.
-In mid-2014, Grande appeared on the US reality television series Big Brother 16.
+In mid-2014, Grande appeared on the American reality television series Big Brother 16.
 MTV called his 12 weeks on the show "controversial ... peppered with some powerful, outrageous, and downright impressive moments".
 Grande placed 5th out of 16 contestants.

 Grande returned to Broadway in November 2014 as Franz in the musical Rock of Ages for a two-month engagement.
 He appeared on Good Day New York and performed "Hit Me With Your Best Shot".
 The same month, he co-hosted the red carpet pre-show of the American Music Awards.
 In 2014, TV Guide called Grande one of "Our Favorite YouTube Stars".
 He was featured in a 2014 ABC Nightline segment about entertainers who use social media to boost their success.
 Writing in The New York Times in 2014, Michael Musto termed Grande "friskily ambitious".
 Another reporter called him "unabashedly enthusiastic about life."

 In 2015, Billboard included Grande in its list of "32 of the top social media stars on the Internet today."
 In January 2015, Grande again performed his one-man cabaret show at 54 Below.
 In February, he appeared in a music video for Lance Bass and modeled for Malan Breton at New York Fashion Week.
 In March, Grande was an Entertainment Tonight interviewer at the 2015 Kids' Choice Awards.
 He also appeared in the documentary short film, "Malan Breton: A Journey to Taiwan", which won the 2015 New York City International Film Festival award for "Best Short Documentary".
 In June he appeared at DigiFest NYC, and the following month he served as a judge for the #JoeyShine Video Contest.
 Grande was a judge on the 2015 reality TV series America's Best Dance Crew All-Stars: Road to the VMAs, on MTV in 2015.
 He hosted a TV special on the Oxygen channel in August 2015 called Worst.Post.Ever: With Frankie Grande about social media faux pas.
 The following month, he made a guest appearance on Big Brother 17.
 He co-hosted the red carpet pre-show of the American Music Awards again in 2015.
 Throughout the year, he also regularly performed a number in his sister's The Honeymoon Tour.
 Grande was nominated for a 2016 People's Choice Award.